emberjs/website/source/guides/routing/index.md

 they editing the current post?_

-In Ember.js, each of the possible states in your application is represented by an object.
+In Ember.js, each of the possible states in your application is represented by a URL.
 Because all of the questions we asked above— _Are we logged in?
-What post are we looking at?_ —are encapsulated by these objects, answering them is both simple and accurate.
+What post are we looking at?_ —are encapsulated by route handlers for the URLs, answering them is both simple and accurate.

-At any given time, your application has a _current state_.
-The current state can change for one of two reasons:
+At any given time, your application has one or more _active route handlers_.
+The active handlers can change for one of two reasons:

-1. The user interacted with a view, which generated an event that caused the current state to change.
+1. The user interacted with a view, which generated an event that caused the URL to change.
-2. The URL in the browser changed (or was loaded for the first time).
+2. The user changed the URL manually (e.g., via the back button), or the page was loaded for the first time.

-Every state in your router is also associated with a URL.
-When the current state changes, the router updates the browser URL automatically.

-When your application changes to a new state, the state may do one or more of the following:
+When the current URL changes, the newly active route handlers may do one or more of the following:

+1. Conditionally redirect to a new URL.
+2. Update a controller so that it represents a particular model.
-1. Change the template on screen, or place a new template into an outlet.
+3. Change the template on screen, or place a new template into an existing outlet.
-2. Connect a template to a controller.
-3. Configure a controller, including telling the controller that it should represent a model.